Purushottama Kshetra or Srikshetra (Puri) - Dham of Lord Jagannath and Utkala Shakti Peetha

 - Swargadwar (Near the Sea shore is Swargadwar where Lord Brahma and Devas descended to install the first Jagannath Image)

-- Chakra Tirtha (Near the Sea shore is the Chakra Tirtha where king Indradyumna found the Daru or Wood of Lord Jagannath)
+- Chakra Teertha (Near the Sea shore is the Chakra Teertha where king Indradyumna found the Daru or Wood of Lord Jagannath)

 - Beri Hanuman Temple (Near the Sea shore is Bhakta Hanuman is bound here by Lord Jagannath to ensure that Sea water does not enter the Temple)